 The practice guidelines help to identify those elements of the procedure that are most important in obtaining a high-quality examination, while simultaneously controlling costs.
 Use of standardized procedures will increase the applicability of clinical research among multiple institutions, in turn, increasing the value of research studies, particularly in the field of technology assessment.
 In the interest of creating strong, comprehensive documents, some guidelines were formally adopted by SNMMI in collaboration with other professional organizations.

-Bracco Diagnostics Inc. announced that Kinevac production is moving forward with targeted efforts for commercial availability by the end of the third quarter.
+Bracco Diagnostics Inc. announced that production is moving forward with targeted efforts for Kinevac commercial availability by the end of September.

 (Government Relations News)

 First-order treatment of cancer typically involves chemo and/or radiation therapy and surgical intervention, but radionuclide therapies offer some advantages for select patients by delivering a very intense dose sequestered to affected tumor sites.
 These are the therapies currently available and in clinical trials, with a few novel compounds waiting for validation in the wings.

 (MI: Making a Difference)

 Bioluminescence, nanoparticles, gene manipulation – these sound like the ideas of a science fiction writer, but, in fact, they are components of an exciting new approach to imaging local and metastatic tumors.
 In preclinical animal models of metastatic prostate cancer, scientists at Virginia Commonwealth University Massey Cancer Center, VCU Institute of Molecular Medicine and Johns Hopkins Medical Institutions have provided proof-of-principle of a new molecular imaging approach that could revolutionize doctors' ability to see tumors that have metastasized to other sites in the body, including the bones.